 We believe that each child is an individual and will grow and develop at their own pace.
 Children learn through the opportunities to play provided by our carefully planned curriculum.
 They gain knowledge, skills and understanding through fun and exciting experiences in a safe environment.
 We feel it is important for young children to interact well with adults and other children, to communicate and express themselves confidently.
 We hold the ‘Every Child A Talker Standard’ which is a Quality Award held by a few settings in Suffolk.
 We were a participant in the 'two's count here' project as we believe that children at 2 years old have specific needs that need to be taken into account when planning provision.

 Each child’s needs are met during the day through free-play, snack time, adult led activities, lunch-time, quiet times and outdoor play.
-Routine is important to help the children understand time and build familiarity, security and stability however we always remain flexible to take opportunities for unplanned activities e.g. looking at a rainbow, exploring in the snow or walking the village footpaths on sunny afternoons.
+Routine is important to help the children understand time and build familiarity, security and stability however we always remain flexible to take opportunities for unplanned activities e.g. looking at a rainbow, exploring in the snow or walking footpaths on sunny afternoons.